codeconscious/ccvtac/README.md

 # CCVTAC

-CCVTAC (CodeConscious Video-to-Audio Converter) is a small .NET-powered CLI tool that acts as a wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to enable easier download and extractions of audio from YouTube videos, playlists, and channels, plus do some automatic post-processing (tagging, renaming, and moving).
+CCVTAC (CodeConscious Video-to-Audio Converter) is a small .NET-powered CLI tool written in F# that acts as a wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to enable easier download and extractions of audio from YouTube videos, playlists, and channels, plus do some automatic post-processing (tagging, renaming, and moving).

-While I maintain it for my own use, feel free to use it yourself!
-However, please note it's geared to my own personal use cases and that no warranties or guarantees are provided.
+Feel free to use it yourself, but please note that it's geared to my personal use case and that no warranties or guarantees are provided.

 [![Build and test](https://github.com/codeconscious/ccvtac/actions/workflows/build-test.yml/badge.svg)](https://github.com/codeconscious/ccvtac/actions/workflows/build-test.yml)

 ## Features

 - Converts YouTube videos, playlists, and channels to local audio files (via [yt-dlp](https://github.com/yt-dlp/yt-dlp))
-- Writes ID3 tags to files where possible using available or regex-detected metadata
+- Writes ID3 tags to files where possible using available metadata via regex-based detection
-- Adds video metadata (channel name and URL, video URL, etc.) to files' Comment tags
+- Logs video metadata (channel name and URL, video URL, etc.) to files' Comments tags
-- Auto-renames files via custom regex patterns (to remove media IDs, etc.)
+- Auto-renames files via custom regex patterns (to remove video IDs, etc.)
 - Optionally writes video thumbnails to files as artwork (if [mogrify](https://imagemagick.org/script/mogrify.php) is installed)
-- Customized behavior via a user settings file — e.g., chapter splitting, image embedding, directories
+- Customizable behavior via a settings file
 - Saves entered URLs to a local history file

 ## Prerequisites

 - [.NET 10 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/10.0)
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp)
-- [ffmpeg](https://ffmpeg.org/) (for yt-dlp artwork extraction)
+- [ffmpeg](https://ffmpeg.org/) (for yt-dlp artwork extraction and conversion)
 - Optional: [mogrify](https://imagemagick.org/script/mogrify.php) (for auto-trimming album art)

 ## Screenshots